cev-api/Java-Triage/README.md

 3. Run a quick obfuscation-density probe on the scan root.
 4. If supported obfuscated call patterns are detected, copy the target to a deobfuscated working folder and rewrite supported string calls there.
 5. Scan the resulting source tree.
-6. Optionally resolve runtime C2 hints, perform stage-2 static analysis, and enrich results with RatterScanner.
+6. Optionally resolve runtime C2 hints, perform stage-2 static analysis, and enrich results with RatterScanner and JLab static scan.
 7. Render the Rich console report and write JSON and HTML reports by default.

 If the probe does **not** detect any supported obfuscated call patterns, no deobfuscated copy is created and the source tree is scanned directly.